Lorraine (TV programme)

 Lorraine is a British breakfast television programme that is broadcast on ITV.
-Launched on 6 September 2010, it is presented by Lorraine Kelly and in her absence by relief presenters Christine Lampard or Ranvir Singh and broadcasts live every weekday from 9:00am to 10:00am.
+Launched on 6 September 2010, it is presented by Lorraine Kelly with Christine Lampard or Ranvir Singh filling in when Kelly is absent, and broadcasts live every weekday from 9:00 a.m. to 10:00 a.m.
 The programme features a variety of showbiz, fashion, health, food, celebrity interviews and competitions.

-The programme's run-time crosses the 9.25am ending of the official ITV Breakfast slot (6am-9.25am), which is wholly owned by ITV plc.
+The programme's run-time crosses the 9:25 a.m. ending of the official ITV Breakfast slot (6:00–9:25 a.m.), which is wholly owned by ITV plc.
 This is why viewers in most of Scotland see ITV1 branding surrounding the first 25 minutes of the show, and STV branding for the remainder of the time slot.

 Format

-Each day the presenter gives an introduction into what's coming up on the show, before discussing the main stories from the morning's newspapers, although sometimes this is replaced by a Los Angeles update from Ross King.
+Each day the presenter gives an introduction into what is coming up on the show, before discussing the main stories from the morning's newspapers, although sometimes this is replaced by a Los Angeles update from Ross King.
 The show's first guests tend to be interviewed next.
 Throughout the show more guests are interviewed as well as regulars such as Mark Heyes and Dr. Hilary Jones appear with fashion and health slots, respectively.
 The competition that runs on Good Morning Britain also appears throughout the show.